 Another thing you might want to set up is a grocery checklist or website where your customers can indicate what they need and where you should buy it from.

+However, setting these up takes some design skills and investment that you might not currently have.
 It could always come later though, as you grow your business.

 How Much Can You Earn Through Grocery Shopping?

+If you ‘re doing this on your own, take note that some grocery shoppers charge per hour, but most charge a fee based on the total size of the grocery bill.
 This can either be a percentage of the final bill, or a flat rate based on different pricing tiers.

 Keep in mind that you have to figure in mileage, car insurance, and any extra errand services you might offer, like unpacking the groceries for the client.